rbgvictoria/keybase-redevelopment/README.md

 - A **Global filter** is basically a list of taxa (**Items** in KeyBase).
-  KeyBase only stores these items and only when the filter is applied looks for the keys the items are in anjd which other keys need to be traversed to get to these keys.
+  KeyBase only stores these items and only when the filter is applied looks for the keys the items are in and other keys that need to be traversed to get to these keys.

 - There are two types of global filters, ""User filters** (indicated as **My filters**) that every user and only they can see and **Project filters** that only project Managers can make but that everybody can see.